 - Once the scrutiny of the documents is done, the Registrar will issue the Certificate of Incorporation

-Private Limited Companies are considered as more convenient entity for running a business over a company in terms of the flexibility of the operations, funding procedure and better credibility comparative to other entities.
-An OPC may have a benefit of lessor compliance and taxation but are required to get compulsory converted into a private limited firm.
+Private Limited Companies are considered as more convenient entity for running a business over a company in terms of the flexibility of the operations, funding procedure and better credibility compared to other entities.
+An OPC may have the benefit of lessor compliance and taxation but are required to get compulsory converted into a private limited firm.
 Private Limited Companies are more considered by new or small entrepreneurs.
-It is mostly suitable for the professionals, manufacturing, retailers or consulting firms.
+It is mostly suitable for professionals, manufacturing, retailers or consulting firms.

-If anyone has an entity registered as OPC and want to convert it into a private limited company, then they can free to do that with just filing of forms.
-The forms used for the conversion of the firms, require an expertise.
-If you want to convert your One Person Private Limited Company into Private Limited Company, feel free to contact us.
+If anyone has an entity registered as OPC and wants to convert it into a private limited company, then they can free to do that with just filing of forms.
+The forms used for the conversion of the firms, require expertise.
+If you want to convert your One Person Private Limited Company into a Private Limited Company, feel free to contact us.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.